INTO-CPS-Association/fmu-rabbitmq/readme.md

 * An example showing how to include the RMQFMU into a co-simulation, how to run the latter (through the Maestro co-orchestration engine), how to setup a rabbitMQ server on localhost, and how to publish/receive data from the server.
 * An overview of how the RMQFMU can be configured through its parameters, as well as how to specify inputs and outputs, all three in the model description file.
 * How to use `rabbitmq_fmu_configure.py` to add the desired inputs and outputs without decompressing the FMU, and dealing the model description file.
+* Set up a dockerised rabbitMQ server at localhost.
+* Notes on how the RMQFMU creates connections to the rabbitMQ server.
 * Development notes for those who wish to contribute to the RMQFMU project.